 Graphic Design Application Process

 We are a Fall-entry program spanning two years (six quarters).
 We hold interviews in the Spring to select the class for the following Fall quarter.
-Everyone admitted to Graphic Design must do an interview.
+Everyone admitted to Graphic Design must complete the interview process.

-If you have questions about the interviews, and to set up an interview in the Spring, email: firstname.lastname@example.org
+If you have questions about the interviews or to set up an interview email: email@example.com

 If you are waiting for Fall and will be taking some courses early, here is some advice on courses that will apply to our degree.